Coronavirus updates ×

 Universal Credit guidance for claimants that are self-isolating has been published by the Department for Work and Pensions (DWP).
 You will not be sanctioned if you do not attend your Job Centre appointments.

-We have put measures in place that will keep you, our staff and contractors safe during these inspections.
+We have re-established our full estate inspections programme.
+We will carry our inspections in line with Government guidance and have put measures in place that will keep you, our staff and contractors safe during these inspections.

 Estate inspections are a critical function that keep you and your building safe.
 It is important for us to maintain the safety of our communities, especially in these extraordinary times.

 The Government has eased restrictions around communal play areas and our playgrounds are now open.

 We have inspected all our play areas and carried out improvements to make sure that they’re in excellent working order.
 Going forward, our cleaning contractor will visit all play areas weekly to clean and sanitise them.

 To enjoy your playground safely and help prevent the spread of the coronavirus, please practise social distancing at all times and wash or sanitise your hands thoroughly before and after play.
 As an extra precaution, you can also carry wipes with you to clean off touch points

 We are taking all the necessary steps to protect our customers and staff who live and work at our retirement living schemes.
 We are following Government guidance and advice regarding social distancing and the protection of our older and vulnerable customers.